-- The Horizon ET may be set up in either of two ways.
+The EZ2 may be set up in either of two ways.
 The first technique is with the control bar set into position at the beginning of the procedure, and it allows the glider to be set up off the ground.
 This is acceptable in lower wind conditions, and it is effective in keeping the sail clean.
 In higher winds, however, the second procedure is preferable, in which the glider is left on the ground until ready to launch.
 In this procedure, the control bar is set into position last, and it reduces possible damage to the glider in the event of a sudden gust of wind.

-1) FIG. 1

-Place the glider on the ground with the nose into the wind and with the zipper facing upward.
-Remove the ribs from their bag, unzip the cover bag, undo the glider ties and assemble the control frame.
-NOTE: Check that all the rigging is outside of the control frame triangle and check that the bolt,

-Wing nut and safety rings are fully assembled.
+1. FIG. 1: Place the glider on the ground with nose 90° to the wind and with the zip facing upward.
+Remove the ribs from their pocket in the bag, unzip the cover bag, undo the glider ties and assemble the control frame.
+NOTE: Check that all the rigging is outside of the control frame triangle and check that the bolt, castle nut and ring are fully assembled.

-2) FIG. 2 Roll the glider over so that it is the right way up and either standing on the 'A' frame or flat on the ground.
-If the latter then ensure that the control frame is central and that the rigging is not snagged.
+2. FIG. 2: Roll the glider over so that it is the right way up and stand on the control frame.

-3) FIG. 3 Remove the cover and all the ties.
+3. FIG. 3: Remove the cover and all the ties.
 Carefully walk each wing out to its approximate flying position.
 AT THIS STAGE IT IS ESSENTIAL TO ENSURE THAT THE KEEL AND LEADING EDGES ARE ALWAYS IN THE SAME PLANE.